mistydemeo/ruby-mdxplay/readme.md

 FAQ
 ---

-Q: That ASCII piano is awesome.
+Q: That ASCII piano is awesome.<br>
 A: Why thank you!

-Q: That ASCII piano sucks.
+Q: That ASCII piano sucks.<br>
 A: Use -q to silence printing of song names, playtime, and the piano.

 Q: This song says it's going to play for 20 minutes.
-That seems like a long time.
+That seems like a long time.<br>
 A: Some songs have buggy loop handling.
 Try adding `-l 1` to your commandline arguments.

 Thanks